 Not investing to specific timeframes

 Having touched on this in the above topic, it is important to recognise that different risk profiles may be appropriate.
 For short-term goals (up to three years) a portfolio with low volatility would be appropriate: and investment losses would hurt.
-For medium-term goals (within a term from three up to nine years) some volatility and minor setbacks could be tolerated.
+For medium-term goals (within a term from three to nine years), investors should tolerate some volatility and minor setbacks.
 This leaves us with the long-term goals (ten years and longer away).
-For these an investment portfolio can be a little more aggressive, and losses more able to be recovered from.
+These investors can take a slightly more aggressive approach with their portfolio and more easily recover from losses.

-Of course, these are generalisations (much like are made by superannuation account trustees of default funds).
+Of course, these are generalisations.
 Underlaying each of these is the investor’s personal risk aversion profile.
 Consider the ‘compare the pair’ ad for the Industry Super Funds for the moment.
 One person may enjoy good health, have few dependants whilst the other has concerns for unwell children and ageing parents.
 The one may be comfortable accepting a Growth investment portfolio, whilst the other would probably prefer a more Balanced profile.
 The above time constraining considerations then need to further modify the construction of the respective investment portfolios.

 Portfolio concentration

 The two extremes of the portfolio concentration mistakes in wealth management are, absence of diversification, and over-diversification.
-An absence of diversification occurs when the investment portfolio is made up of assets of the one type.
+An investment portfolio comprising only one type of asset lacks diversification .
 This can be in a single company, a single industry, or a single category of asset (Australian-only for example).
 This is commonly known as ‘having all your eggs in one basket’.
-That exposes the portfolio to the economic fundamental problem: when an economic event occurs, the entire portfolio will be impacted.
+An economic event will impact the entire portfolio, creating a fundamental economic problem for such a portfolio.

 The other extreme, over-diversification, dilutes the benefit and effect of strategic diversification that lies somewhere between these two extremes.